 How do we apply methodological and statistical concepts to real-world problems?
 This online psychology course builds on the foundation of research methods provided in PSYCHOL 6501OL.
 This psychology course will teach you to think critically about the process of conducting research, apply your knowledge of research methods to a variety of contexts, and further develop your understanding of common analyses.

 Culture and context - PSYCHOL 6505OL

 How much are you a product of your environment?
-In this course you will learn about the influence of cultural assumptions and values.
+In this online psychology course you will learn about the influence of cultural assumptions and values.
 The importance of understanding these issues in the context of working with indigenous people will be emphasised.
 You will also be provided with an understanding of how psychology can be used to improve work-related practices, job satisfaction and performance.

 Social psychology - PSYCHOL 6506OL

-Perception and cognition - PSYCHOL 6507OL
+Cognitive Psychology - PSYCHOL 6507OL

 Individual difference and assessment – PSYCHOL 6508OL